https://spectrumnews.org/features/special-reports/autism-brain-region-by-region/

 The study utilized functional magnetic resonance imaging (fMRI) scans of resting individuals who were either neurotypical or diagnosed with ASD.
 The researchers drew on five large data sets obtained from the Autism Brain Imaging Data Exchange (ABIDE) database.
 The scans revealed the relative inter-hemispheric connectivity of different brain regions; that is, connections spanning both halves of the brain.

-"Resting-state brain studies are important because that is when patterns emerge spontaneously, allowing us to see how various brain areas naturally connect and synchronize their activity,” Hahamy said in a press release
+"Resting-state brain studies are important because that is when patterns emerge spontaneously, allowing us to see how various brain areas naturally connect and synchronize their activity,” Hahamy said in a press release.

 The inter-hemispheric connectivity for different regions of neurotypical brains appeared to be standardized.
 The frontal and temporal cortices, responsible for executive decision making, generally had reduced connectivity.
 Connectivity across the brain is increased in the occipital and sensorimotor cortices, where the majority of sensory and motor processing occurs.
 Scan after scan, the neurotypical brains showed uniform patterns in relative connectivity.